 - Perpetual existence, unlike other business entities that dissolve when an owner leaves or dies.

 - The ability to freely transfer shares without restrictions or approval from other shareholders.

 - More deductions and tax planning opportunities than other types of business entities.

 - Increased credibility among lenders, suppliers, vendors, and customers.

 - The ability to enjoy unlimited growth potential by issuing stock to shareholders.

 - Access to section 1202 benefits, which allow half of qualified small business stock gain to be disregarded, allowing the balance to be taxed at an effective rate of 14 percent rather than the standard rate of 28 percent.
 This exclusion is available at both the federal and state levels.

 If you need help with deciding whether a C corporation or another entity is the right choice for your business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.